-- 1. create a general right of access to State and local government documents; - 2. provide a means to ensure personal information held by State and local governments is accurate, complete, up to date and not misleading; and - 3. require that certain documents concerning State and local government operations be made available to the public.
+- Create a general right of access to State and local government documents; - Provide a means to ensure personal information held by State and local governments is accurate, complete, up to date and not misleading; and - 3.
+Require that certain documents concerning State and local government operations be made available to the public.

-Part 5 of the FOI Act requires that agencies prepare and publish annually an Information Statement which conveys information to the public about its operations, the kinds of documents it holds and the procedures for accessing them.
+Section 96(1) of the FOI Act requires agencies to prepare and publish annually an Information Statement which conveys information to the public about its operations, the kinds of documents it holds and the procedures for accessing them.